oracle-livelabs/developer/dev-ai-app-dev-rel/introduction/introduction.md

 In this set of labs, we'll look at SeerGroup, a global conglomerate with multiple divisions.
 Each division has various transactions, documents, and customer data.
 Their challenges are like many other businesses: decisions take too long, outcomes are not always accurate enough, or things get confusing because data is scattered across silos and systems, and "we've always done it that way" attitude has crept in.
 Also like many, they want to see what, if any, help AI-driven apps can be to their internal and external processes.

 This workshop shows how SeerGroup tackles this.
-By keeping data in one place and using more modern tools and framworks, such as LangChain, they are working to cut out multiple integrations to give analysts, engineers, and managers a **single platform** for smarter and more informed approvals, efficient and more accurate investigations, and clearer customer answers and outcomes.
+By keeping data in one place and using more modern tools and frameworks, such as LangChain, they are working to cut out multiple integrations to give analysts, engineers, and managers a **single platform** for smarter and more informed approvals, efficient and more accurate investigations, and clearer customer answers and outcomes.

 Estimated Workshop Time: 140 minutes